tarwn/lessthandot-hugo/blogs/content/posts/2016-07-01-self-hosted-web-updating-assets-without-restarting-the-debugger.md

 <u>Everything Else:</u> The first watch has everything except the LESS files and when a change occurs, it calls the handleChangedAssetFile method.
 This specifically targets only file changes, as I want to stop the debugger when I add a new file so I can remember to mark it as Content and Copy Always in the Properties pane.
 I also output the filename to the console as an easy way to confirm that a change has or has not been copied (it always is, but it's easy to second guess when you make a change and the new file doesn't do what you expect).

-<u>LESS Files:</u> The LESS file watch simply triggers the previously defined &#8216;less' task, which will transpile the LESS files again and produce a new stylesheet.css.
+<u>LESS Files:</u> The LESS file watch simply triggers the previously defined 'less' task, which will transpile the LESS files again and produce a new stylesheet.css.
 When the updated stylesheet.css file is saved, the first watch notices the change and copies it to the bin folder.

 ## Using It